dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 #### Customization of Azure Container Apps

-One of the most requested features is the ability to customize the Azure Container Apps that are created by the app host without dropping to bicep.
-This is now possible by using the `PublishAsAzureContainerApp` method in the `Aspire.Hosting.Azure.AppContainers` namespace.
-This method customizes the Azure Container App definition that's created by the app host.
+One of the most requested features is the ability to customize the Azure Container Apps that the app host creates without touching Bicep.
+This is possible by using the `PublishAsAzureContainerApp` method in the `Aspire.Hosting.Azure.AppContainers` namespace.
+This method customizes the Azure Container App definition that the app host creates.

 Add the package reference to your project file: